lemonmade/quilt/documentation/features/builds/apps/browser.md

 Quilt provides fine-grained control over the browser entry through a collection of [Sewing Kit hooks](./TODO).
 The following hooks are available:

-- `quiltBrowserEntryShouldHydrate`: customizes whether the browser entry should use hydration or rendering to initialize your app.
+- `quiltAppBrowserEntryShouldHydrate`: customizes whether the browser entry should use hydration or rendering to initialize your app.
 If you provided `browser.entryModule`, this hook is not run, as the `browser.entryModule` is used for rendering logic instead.
-- `quiltBrowserEntryAppCssSelector`: customizes the CSS selector that finds the DOM node your app is rendered into.
+- `quiltAppBrowserEntryCssSelector`: customizes the CSS selector that finds the DOM node your app is rendered into.
 If you provided `browser.entryModule`, this hook is not run, as the `browser.entryModule` is used for rendering logic instead.
-- `quiltBrowserEntryContent`: customizes the full content of the browser entry, after both the `browser` option and the default logic provided by Quilt have been resolved.
+- `quiltAppBrowserEntryContent`: customizes the full content of the browser entry, after both the `browser` option and the default logic provided by Quilt have been resolved.

-The example below shows how you can write a custom Sewing Kit plugin that uses the `quiltBrowserEntryAppCssSelector` hook to change just the CSS selector used to target the application:
+The example below shows how you can write a custom Sewing Kit plugin that uses the `quiltAppBrowserEntryCssSelector` hook to change just the CSS selector used to target the application:

 ```ts
 // sewing-kit.config.ts